 A native of Philadelphia, Mississippi, McDaniel graduated from Mississippi State University with a bachelor’s degree in liberal arts.
 He completed his Juris Doctor from Mississippi College School of Law.
 Prior to joining NGAMS, he practiced law at Page, Kruger & Holland, P.A. in public sector defense and general litigation.

-He and his wife Tara, Preschool Dean at Jackson Academy, have two children, Ford, 12, and Cloe, 8.
+He and his wife Tara, a teacher and counselor at Jackson Preparatory School, have two children, Ford, 18, a senior and Cloe, 14, a freshman, both at Jackson Preparatory School.
 In his free time he enjoys coaching his children’s various sports teams, reading, and traveling with his family.